camunda-community-hub/zeebe-message-correlation/README.md

 ts-node send-message.ts
 ```

-- Refresh Simple Monitr, and you see that the workflow has run to completion:
+- Refresh Simple Monitor, and you see that the workflow has run to completion:
 ![](img/completed.png)

 And the "Message Subscriptions" tab reports that the message was correlated: